 Mobile App is serving as a boon to advocates.
-It has also ensured speedy access to cases by searching on various criteria including advocate bar registration number.
-Advocates create portfolio of their own cases for tracking them easily.
+It has also ensured speedy access to cases by searching on various including advocate registration number.
+Advocates can create portfolio of their own cases for tracking them easily.
 Facility like calendar has eliminated the use of maintaining diary.
 Viewing occupancy in calendar is further assisting advocates to fix case dates. e-Filing facility helps advocates file case without even physically presenting the case in court.